indiv0/smexybot/README.md

 or by `@mention`ing the bot in a text channel on a server on which the bot is present.

-Currently, Smexybot only supports two commands internally.
-Support for any other commands is provided by plugins.

-### `!test`

-Prints a reply text in the text channel.
-Intended for debugging purposes, mainly for determing whether or not the bot is reacting to commands.

-### `!quit`

-Tells to bot to stop monitoring for new events and to logout from the Discord REST API.

 ## Plugins

 **Coming soon!**